Cognigy/Documentation/docs/xApps/index.md

+---
+title: "Cognigy xApps"
+slug: "cognigy-xapps"
+description: "Cognigy xApps are infinitely flexible micro-web applications for customer self-service. xApps can be used stand-alone or complimentary to any channel to enhance AI and human agents' capabilities and to overcome channel limitations compromising user experiences."
+hide:
+  - feedback
+---

 # Cognigy xApps

 _Cognigy xApps_ are infinitely flexible micro-web applications for customer self-service. xApps can be used stand-alone or complimentary to any channel to enhance AI and human agents' capabilities and to overcome channel limitations compromising user experiences.